ling-hn/ling-hn.github.io/about.md

 **L. H. Huang**

-*PhD in Chemical Engineering with expertise in computational physics, Rheology, and soft matter physics.*
+*PhD in Chemical Engineering with expertise in computational physics, rheology, and soft matter physics.*

-*Taiwanese, nativ mandarin speaker; passionate about scientific writing in English; still improving German (C1).*

 *An amateur French horn player, finding harmony in both equations and music.*

+*Taiwanese*

 [LinkedIn](https://www.linkedin.com/in/lhhuang93/)